daver234/Recipe-Finder/README.md

 * Look for refactoring and code clean up opportunities.
 * Additional inline code documentation.
 * More work on error handling.
+* Add checking for network connection while app is running and adjust accordingly.
 * Better logging of debug and error messages.
 * Checks for odd search strings for searching.
 * Filter and adjust for bad recipe titles...seen a few with special characters.